Demystifying Tax on Stock Profits – A Guide for Day Traders

 The tax implications for day traders differ from those applicable to long-term investors.
 Profits from day trading are generally classified as short-term capital gains and taxed at ordinary income tax rates, which can be as high as 37%.
 This is in contrast to long-term capital gains, which are taxed at a lower rate of 15% or 20% for assets held for over a year.

-Read: Unveiling the Profitable World of CS –GO Trading Videos – A Comprehensive Guide
+Read: Demystifying the Format of Trading and Profit and Loss Accounts with Adjustments – A Comprehensive Guide

 Tax Implications: A Deeper Dive